mysrcs/hugooooo/content/blog/2021-01-13-Regarding-ethics.md

 [^3]: Source: [The Register](https://www.theregister.com/2019/10/16/gitlab_employees_gagged/)

 This level of moral absenteeism within the industry SourceHut shares astonishes me.
-I wish that there was no need for me to make the following explicit:
+I wish that there was no need for me to make the following statements explicitly.

 These are the official policies of SourceHut: we condemn white nationalism, Donald Trump, and the supporters of both.
 We affirm that we value human rights,